kristi11/ww-filament/README.md

 ### Adding variants

-**There are quite a few steps you need to take to add/edit/delete variants and i'll walk you through all of them:**
+**There are quite a few steps you need to take to add/edit/delete variants, and I'll walk you through all of them:**

 * Create migration to `add/edit/delete` database variants.
 * Update the `ProductVariant.php` factory if needed.
 As of now only the `size` and `color` variants are assigned on the initial database seed just to keep things simple.
 * Add the`Enum` for the newly created variant in `App/Enums`.
-To keep things simple, the enum can be named the same name as the database column but you can name it whatever you want.
+To keep things simple, the enum can be named the same name as the database column, but you can name it whatever you want.
 * Update the `getForm()` function in `ProductVariant.php` model, add/edit/delete the desired variants.
 * Update the `$table` function in `ProductVariantResource.php`, add/edit/delete the desired variants.
 * Update the `$table` function in `VariationsRelationManager.php`, add/edit/delete the desired variants.